Our Board of Directors

 Mr. Johnson is Chair of the Vision Science Campaign.
 He is Board Champion of the Vision Program and the Krembil Neuroscience Centre Campaign.
 He is an Officer of the Order of Canada.

 Mr. Johnson is a member of the Investment Committee.

-Joining the board in 2018, Mrs. Joanne Kearney is a Partner and co-owner of Smithcom Limited, a boutique communications and reputation management consulting firm.
+Joining the board in 2018, Mrs. Joanne Kearney is Managing Partner and Co-owner of Smithcom Limited, a boutique communications and reputation management consulting firm.
 Joanne’s work at Smithcom focuses on transaction communications, issues and crisis management and reputation-building campaigns in the natural resources and capital markets sectors.
 Philanthropy has always been an important part of Joanne’s professional life, acting as co-chair for the annual St. Patrick’s Day Luncheon hosted by the Ireland Funds, Canada since 2014.

 Joanne received a kidney transplant at UHN’s Toronto General Hospital after her husband, Brendan, donated his kidney though the Canadian Blood Services’ Kidney Paired Donation Program at TGH.
 Joanne and Brendan joined the UHN Transplant Campaign Cabinet in September 2017.
 Since then, Joanne and Brendan, together with their families, have become founding supporters of the Centre for Living Organ Donation at TGH – a world first.

 Edward C. Kress

 Serving on the Board since 2012, Mr. Edward C. Kress is a Corporate Director with the Brookfield Group.
 Prior to joining Brookfield, Mr. Kress was with Ernst & Young LLP.
 He is a former Director of Willmington Capital Management and Morguard Real Estate Investment Trust.